 There are two key advantages to following this approach.
 First, it allows you to keep your courses shorter and more effective.
 Second, it helps you as an author to focus only on sharing content that is relevant to the course or resource.

 Read more about creating courses in the right order.
+And learn more about how to optimize your e-learning design to fit your organization’s unique learning needs.

 In 1885, psychologist and memory researcher Hermann Ebbinghaus discovered that human beings forget 90% of what they learn within just hours of learning it.
 This is because of the way our brain is wired.